-Our development of rhCollagen relies upon the continued availability of tobacco plants, and any interruption in availability or supply of tobacco plants may delay production and adversely affect commercial utilization of our rhCollagen-based products, if any such products are approved and marketed in the future.
+Our development of rhCollagen relies upon the continued availability of tobacco plants, and any interruption in availability or supply of tobacco plants may delay production and adversely affect commercial utilization of our rhCollagen-based products.

 Our products are all based on our recombinant human collagen extracted from tobacco plants.
-Any disruption to the supply of tobacco plants or any change in its availability for use would delay our production of collagen and adversely affect commercial utilization of our products, if any such products are approved and marketed in the future.
+Any disruption to the supply of tobacco plants or any change in its availability for use would delay our production of collagen and adversely affect commercial utilization of our products.

-The occurrence of severe adverse weather conditions or crop diseases may have a potentially devastating impact upon our tobacco production.
+The occurrence of severe adverse weather conditions, soil salination or crop diseases may have a potentially devastating impact upon our tobacco production.
 The effect of severe adverse weather conditions or the occurrence and effect of crop disease may reduce yields in our plants or require higher levels of investment to maintain yields, even when only a portion of the crop is damaged.
 We cannot assure you that severe future adverse weather conditions will not adversely impact our operating results and financial condition.
 Although some crop diseases are treatable, the cost of treatment is high, and we cannot assure that such events in the future will not adversely affect our operating results and financial condition.

-If our existing rhCollagen production site is damaged or destroyed, or production at this facility is otherwise interrupted, our business and prospects would be negatively affected.
+If our existing rhCollagen production site or any new facility is damaged or destroyed, or production at this facility is otherwise interrupted, our business and prospects would be negatively affected.

 We currently have a single, small-scale production site in Israel where we manufacture rhCollagen.
-If our existing production facility, or the equipment in it, is damaged or destroyed, we likely would not be able to quickly or inexpensively replace our production capacity.
+Under the United License Agreement, LB is required to build a facility, or engage a manufacturer to build a facility, in the U.S. for the manufacture of our rhCollagen and BioInk in connection with the United License Agreement.
+There can be no assurance that such a facility will be built.
+If our existing production facility or the new facility, or the equipment in it, is damaged or destroyed, we likely would not be able to quickly or inexpensively replace our production capacity.
 Any new facility needed to replace our existing production facility would need to comply with the necessary regulatory requirements and be tailored to our production requirements and processes.
 We would need regulatory approval before using any products manufactured at a new facility in clinical trials or selling any products that are ultimately approved.
 Such an event could delay our clinical trials or, if any of our products are approved by the regulator, reduce or eliminate our product sales.